rajstories/EducationPlatform/replit.md

 ## Overview

-Pooja Academy is a modern web application for an educational institute that provides Science and Commerce coaching for students from Classes 9-12.
-The platform offers structured course content, downloadable notes, previous year questions (PYQs), and enrollment functionality.
-It features a clean, professional design with a focus on academic excellence and student engagement.
+Pooja Academy is a modern web application for an educational institute located in Kirari, Delhi (near Haridas Vatika) that provides Science and Commerce coaching for students from Classes 9-12.
+Led by Ram Sir with 10+ years of experience in Physics & Chemistry, the platform offers structured course content, downloadable notes, previous year questions (PYQs), and enrollment functionality.
+The institute has successfully taught over 1000+ students with a focus on JEE and NEET preparation.

 ## User Preferences